The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 5) Droughts And Flooding

-The leading cause of human fatalities, measured over an extended period and regardless of scale, is droughts & flooding.
-Although neither are independent meteorological phenomena, they both occur as a result of the presence or absence of specific weather conditions.
+The leading causes of human fatalities, measured over an extended period and regardless of scale, are droughts and flooding.
+Although neither is an independent meteorological phenomenon, they both occur as a result of the presence or absence of specific weather conditions.

-For example, as a result of climate change, a rise in global temperatures combined with the extended absence of rainclouds are causing certain parts of the world to experience extreme droughts.
+For example, as a result of climate change, a rise in global temperatures combined with the extended absence of rain clouds is causing certain parts of the world to experience extreme droughts.

-Similarly, the heavy rain that occurs during and after large storms like tropical cyclones and monsoons can lead to largescale & widespread flooding in valleys & other low-lying regions.
+Similarly, the heavy rain that occurs during and after large storms like tropical cyclones and monsoons can lead to large-scale and widespread flooding in valleys and other low-lying regions.

 (This drought is closely followed in severity by the Bengal famine of 1943, which claimed 1.9 million lives in Bangladesh, as well as the twin droughts that struck India in 1965 and resulted in 1.5 million fatalities.)

-Flooding is not as deadly as droughts in terms of total numbers but are also responsible for a large number of deaths due to drowning and food shortages.
-China again fell victim in 1887 with the Yellow River Flood, resulting in an estimated 900 000 - 2 million deaths.
+Flooding is not as deadly as droughts in terms of total numbers, but it is also responsible for a large number of deaths due to drowning and food shortages.
+China again fell victim in 1887 with the Yellow River Flood, resulting in an estimated 900 000 – 2 million deaths.

 What Makes Drought And Flooding Dangerous

-Since all life on the planet depends on water, drought affects everything.
-Famine, a direct consequence of drought, are one of the leading cause of death in developing countries.
+1. Since all life on the planet depends on water, drought affects everything.
+Famine, a direct consequence of drought, is one of the leading causes of death in developing countries.
 (Developed countries are not exempt from the effects of drought!)

-Flooding that occurs as a result of a hurricane, monsoon, or another large storm, do not necessarily take place at the same time or location as the original event.
+2. Flooding that occurs as a result of a hurricane, monsoon, or another large storm does not necessarily take place at the same time or location as the original event.
 It can happen days later, at a much larger scale, and at a distant location.

-The strength of the volume of moving water during flooding is especially deadly.
-Not only do low water levels create a false sense of security, but its ability to weaken and destroy structures adds an additional layer of danger to human life.
+3. The strength of the volume of moving water during flooding is especially deadly.
+Not only do low water levels create a false sense of security, but their ability to weaken and destroy structures adds an additional layer of danger to human life.

-To illustrate the economic impact of drought mentioned in this last point, it is worth noting that in the United States alone, annual losses due to this phenomenon are approaching the 9 billion dollar mark.
-It is easy to see how this will result in serious financial hardship.
+To illustrate the economic impact of drought, it is worth noting that in the United States alone, annual losses are approaching $9 billion.
+It is easy to see how this can result in serious financial hardship.

 6) Hail